m44rten1/edurino/README.md

   - Learning figures compatible with the Edurino system
   - Storage box to organize and protect your figures
 - **Measurements**: Detailed pin spacing measurements for each figure
+- **Stickers**: Printable figure designs to identify each disk

 ## 3D Printing

 ### Figures
 The `STL/Figures` directory contains 3D models for each learning figure.
 Each model is designed to match the original Edurino figures' dimensions and pin placements.
+Each figure disk includes a flat surface on top where you can apply the corresponding character sticker for easy identification.

 ### Storage Box
 The `STL/Box` directory contains models for a custom storage solution, designed to safely store and organize your Edurino figures.

+### Stickers
+Each figure comes with a matching sticker design that can be printed and applied to the top of the figure disk.
+This makes it easy to identify which disk belongs to which character.
+Print these on sticker paper for best results.

 ## Pin Measurements